vedi/knowledge-base/src/documents/cocos2dx/cpp/grow/GrowSpend_GettingStarted.html.md

 ---
 layout: "content"
-image: "Tutorial"
+image: "Bundle"
-title: "GROW Spend"
+title: "GrowSpend"
-text: "Get started with GROW Spend for Cocos2d-x.
-Includes some of SOOMLA's modules: Core, Store, Profile, and Highway.
-Learn how to easily integrate Fraud Protection, Soomla SYNC and Remote Economy Management into your game."
+text: "The perfect virtual economy solution for your game.
+If you want Fraud Protection, cross-device balance SYNC and remote economy configurator then this bundle is for you."
-position: 9
+position: 11
 theme: 'platforms'
 collection: 'cocos2dx_grow'
 module: 'grow'